sebfisch/java-data/content/docs/features/sealed.md

 Sealed classes provide a middle ground between normal classes, which can be extended without restrictions, and final classes, which cannot be extended at all.
-They provide a basis for ehaustiveness checking during [pattern matching for `switch`](../switchpatterns) which helps to avoid unreachable branches and to ensure that all possible branches are defined.
+They provide a basis for exhaustiveness checking during [pattern matching for `switch`](../switchpatterns) which helps to avoid unreachable branches and to ensure that all possible branches are defined.